CIRSE Registry for SIR-Spheres Therapy

 Primary end point

-The primary objective is to observe the real-life clinical application of SIRT with SIR-Spheres Y-90 resin microspheres and the impact of the treatment in clinical practice.
-Patients will be classified according to the following categories:
+The primary objective was to observe the real-life clinical application of SIRT with SIR-Spheres Y-90 resin microspheres and the impact of the treatment in clinical practice.
+Patients were classified according to the following categories:

 Secondary end points

-In addition to observing the real-life application of CIRT, the Steering Committee is also very interested in data on the safety and effectiveness of the treatment.
-Furthermore, to observe the palliative aspect of SIRT, a quality of life questionnaire has been included in the study.
+In addition to observing the real-life application of CIRT, the Steering Committee was also very interested in data on the safety and effectiveness of the treatment.
+Furthermore, to observe the palliative aspect of SIRT, a quality of life questionnaire was included in the study.

 Safety